noviluni/Letargia/README.md

 ##Important notice

-This software is in alpha state and it's for Educational use only.
+This software is in alpha state and it's for educational use only.

-To work, it get info from Google Flight.
+To work, it gets info from Google Flight.
 Using this software you could violate [Google Flight TOS](https://www.google.com/intl/en/policies/terms/).

-Also it's important to note that Google can change easyly Google Flight website structure and in that case this script it's going to fail.
+Also it's important to note that Google can change Google Flight website structure and in that case this script it's going to fail.

 ##How it works